vuonghy2442/lonelybot/docs/macro_parking.md

    the hand-written channel priority, not a canonical scar (C-SCAR's deepest-safe-dig-first).

+## P.6 Why either scar works — the convergence argument [~]

+The C-SCAR result (either single-scar policy preserves verdicts) is not a coincidence; it has a mechanism.
+The two surviving scar classes (after T collapses the P₁/P₂ twin choice — those covers are type-identical: same rank, same color) are the *cross-kind* pair, dig vs borrow: the dig's post-state has twin(X) up (+1 on the twin's suit, X parked on the twin's vacated spot); the borrow's has parent P down (−1 on P's suit, X parked on P).

+1. **Convergence point.** A win is all-foundations-complete, so every winning play from either scar contains X's own stacking, at some moment t₁.
+2. **Post-convergence repair.** After t₁, the dig's residue (twin up) is progress, and the borrow's residue (P re-exposed) is repairable:
+   P was stackable at worry-time by construction — its suit height sat at P.rank exactly — so re-stacking is a legal reversible move, and repairs are accommodation-internal (invisible to the macro move structure).
+The futures merge up to one reversible repair.
+3. **Pre-convergence window.** Before t₁, the states differ only in type-invisible ways (X's covers are type-identical; height deltas repair inside future accommodations) — except one hole: the borrow's P is *buried under X*, so its repair is deferred until X stacks.
+A winning line needing P's foundation-top before t₁, with no same-type substitute, would make the classes genuinely diverge.

+Steps 1–2 are essentially rigorous (the win condition forces the convergence point; post-convergence is closure algebra).
+Step 3's hole is *the same obstruction* as the parking lemma's covering corner (P.1(b)): **P2 absorption, the parking dominance half, and C-SCAR's verdict-equivalence stand or fall on the same buried-scar window — one proof obligation, three theorems.** Falsifier prediction: any counterexample has the shape "X commits, X cannot stack in one scar class (prefix blocked by the scar's burial chain), the other class wins" — hunt with the `!bm[scar-type]`-while-X-unstacked instrument.

 ## P.5 Experiment log

 **C-SCAR verified on the acceptance corpus (2026-09-12, same setup).**